stevewight/GDAXKit/README.md

 ```

 ## Usage
-  Depending upon the data you want to access, you will use one of the two client objects.
+  Depending upon the data you want to access, you will use one of the two client objects provided.  ``MarketClient`` for accessing snapshots of market data and ``SocketClient`` for accessing real-time market data updates for orders and trades.

 ### Market Data API (MarketClient)
 ```swift